built-in method

 ...

-This non-terminal takes a closure and is processed by appending the input list of tokens and the list of remaining tokens to the arguments of the closure.
+This non-terminal takes a closure and is processed by appending the two implicit grammar rule arguments to the arguments of the closure.
 This built-in non-terminal is interpreted as a private non-terminal and thus cannot be used as a message to an object.

-Using this non-terminal is recommended when calling a predicate whose last two arguments are the input list of tokens and the list of remaining tokens to avoid hard-coding assumptions about how grammar rules are compiled into clauses.
-Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile time.
+Using this non-terminal is recommended when calling a predicate whose last two arguments are the two implicit grammar rule arguments to avoid hard-coding assumptions about how grammar rules are compiled into clauses.
+Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile-time.
+To call a predicate with a different argument order, use a lambda expression or define a predicate alias.
+For example:

 Modes and number of proofs